Guernsey: Film

-A Guernsey Literary and Potato Peel Pie Society film adaptation, starring Lily James and Jessica Brown Findlay, was released in 2018.
+A film adaptation of The Guernsey Literary and Potato Peel Pie Society, starring Lily James and Jessica Brown Findlay, was released in 2018.

-The 2022 British psychological thriller film Marooned Awakening, starring Murray McArthur, Tilly Keeper and Tim McInnerny was co-written by and stars Guernseyman, Cameron Ashplant.
-Ashplant produced the film through Across the Channel Productions Ltd, alongside London-based director Musaab Mustafa, and Guernsey co-producers Frances and Roger Le Tissier of Ivy Gate Films.
+The 2022 British psychological thriller film Marooned Awakening, starring Murray McArthur, Tilly Keeper and Tim McInnerny was co-written by and stars Guernseyman Cameron Ashplant.
+He produced the film through Across the Channel Productions Ltd, alongside London-based director Musaab Mustafa, and Guernsey co-producers Frances and Roger Le Tissier of Ivy Gate Films.
 Principal photography was completed entirely on Guernsey in September 2021.
 The film premiered on the island at Beau Séjour Theatre on 3 September 2022.

+Media

+Local TV coverage is provided by BBC Channel Islands and ITV Channel Television.
+There are three relay transmitters in Guernsey (St Peter Port, Les Touillets and Torteval) which are transmitted from the Fremont Point transmitter.

+Guernsey has two radio stations: BBC Radio Guernsey on 93.2 FM and Island FM on 104.7 FM, which both broadcast from St. Peter Port.

+The main local newspaper for the island is served by the Guernsey Press.

 Sport

-Guernsey participates in the biennial Island Games, which it hosted in 1987 and 2003 at Footes Lane.
+Guernsey participates in the biennial Island Games, which it hosted in 1987, 2003 and 2023 at Footes Lane.
 Guernsey has also participated as a country in its own right in Commonwealth Games since 1970.
 Its first medals came in 1982 with its first gold in 1990.

 In those sporting events where Guernsey does not have international representation, but the British Home Nations are competing separately, highly skilled islanders may choose to compete for any of the Home Nations.
 There are, however, restrictions on subsequent transfers to represent other Home Nations.
 The football player Matt Le Tissier, for example, could have played for the Scottish or Welsh football teams, but opted to play for England instead.

 Football in Guernsey is run by the Guernsey Football Association.
 The top tier of Guernsey football is the FNB Priaulx League where there are eight teams (Alderney, Belgrave Wanderers, Northerners, Sylvans, St Martin's, Rovers, Rangers and Vale Recreation).
 The second tier is the Jackson League.
 In the 2011–12 season, Guernsey F.C. was formed and entered the Combined Counties League Division 1, becoming the first Channel Island club ever to compete in the English leagues.
 Guernsey became division champions comfortably on 24 March 2012, they won the Combined Counties Premier Challenge Cup on 4 May 2012.
 Their second season saw them promoted again on the final day in front of 1,754 'Green Lions' fans, this time to Division One South of the Isthmian League, despite their fixtures being heavily affected not only by poor winter weather, but by their notable progression to the semi-finals of the FA Vase cup competition.
 They play in level 8 of the English football pyramid.
-The Corbet Football Field, donated by Jurat Wilfred Corbet OBE in 1932, has fostered the sport greatly over the years.
+The Corbet Football Field, donated by Jurat Wilfred Corbet in 1932, has fostered the sport greatly over the years.
 Recently, the island upgraded to a larger, better-quality stadium, in Footes Lane.